userbradley/documentation.breadnet.co.uk/docs/kubernetes/kb/kubectl-set-namespace.md

 ---
 title: Not specifying namespace each time
 ---
-# Kubectl set namespace

-!!! note
+!!! note "Better solution"

     A better solution is to use something like [kubectx + kubens](https://github.com/ahmetb/kubectx)

 ## Why